diovisgood/diovisgood.github.io/_posts/2020-11-10-blockchain-fair-bets.md

 In order to design a better blockchain betting scheme, we first need to select the evaluation criteria.

+First we should separate experience a single gamer gets watching different matches:

+- When one team is stronger than other, and soon after the start of the match it gains leadership.
+  These matches become not interesting, as soon as you recognize the leader.
+  But, of course, surprises are still possible, albeit rare.
+- When competing teams are almost equal, and leadership during the match shifts from one team to another several times.
+  These matches are the most interesting, because until the end of match, no one knows which team will win.

+Next we should separate

 ## New blockchain betting scheme